How we are organized

 1. Operations

 • Operations administers injury claims and benefit payments.
-Operations provides injured workers with vocational services, health-care and medical support.
-Staff in operations work collaboratively with injured workers, employers and health-care providers to facilitate the development of recovery and return-to-work plans.
+Operations provides workers with vocational services, health-care and medical support.
+Staff in operations work collaboratively with workers, employers and health-care providers to facilitate the development of recovery and return-to-work plans.
 Staff members have a high level of expertise.
 They are committed to guiding teams toward optimal outcomes tailored to meet individual needs.

 • Case management units are responsible for providing assistance and services to our customers who require additional support to recover from their injuries and return to work.
 The case management teams consist of six regional teams, the psychological injuries unit and an extended services unit.